unni-krishnan-95/copy/_posts/2019-02-21-2018-google-ctf-beginners-re-solutions.md

 617256        0x96B28         Unix path: /etc/alternatives/nawk.1.gz
 ```

 Awesome, our assumptions were right!
-So to access this filesystem, we can simply create a new directory and then use the [mount](https://linux.die.net/man/8/mount) command to mount that filesystem to our Linux system.
+So to access this filesystem, we can simply create a new directory and then use the [mount](https://linux.die.net/man/8/mount) command to mount that filesystem to our newly created directory.
 We should then be able to access all the files via the mount point.

 In this case I created a new directory in root called `mnt` and mounted the filesystem there.